 01Format the Letter Correctly

 Save your creativity for the body of the letter -- or better yet, for your writing.
 Stick with the standard business letter format.
 Unless you have letterhead, which is not necessary, type your address followed by the date.
-Space down a line and list the name, title, and address of the person you're writing.
+Space down a line and list the name, title, and address of the person to whom you are writing.

 02Address a Specific Person

 For the salutation, avoid "To Whom It May Concern."
 These days, most editors are listed in the masthead on the journal's site: take five minutes to find a name.
-Even if you're not positive you have the right person, you'll look more professional for having tried, and the letter will be forwarded to the correct editor.
+Even if you are not positive you have the right person, you will look more professional for having tried, and the letter will be forwarded to the correct editor.

 03Keep It Short

 As with a job application cover, letters should not exceed one page.
 In your first paragraph, explain what you are sending.
 This can be as straightforward as: "Enclosed please find a short story, 'Choose Me, Please!' which describes a game show contestant with Jumping Frenchmen of Maine disease."
 If you have a genuine reason for submitting to this journal, share it, but only if you can do so while sounding sincere.

 If the journal prefers to be informed ahead of time about simultaneous submissions, address that issue briefly by saying, "I have submitted these to a few other publications and will let you know immediately if any are accepted elsewhere."
 If you have been invited to re-submit, remind the editor that he or she has seen your work before.

 Briefly introduce yourself to the editor.
 If you studied writing or have published before, state it here.
 If you haven't, that's fine, too.
 You just want to provide context for what they are about to read.